 A Four Inch Pipeline Can deliver propane to the UP

-Enbridge and Michigan officials are fond of saying that without the propane provided by Line 5, “grannies in the U.P. will freeze.”
+Enbridge is fond of saying that without the propane provided by Line 5, “grannies in the U.P. will freeze.”

 While it is currently true that less than half of the Upper Peninsula’s supply of propane arrives via Line 5, it is a fraction of the product that flows through the pipeline.